pieroproietti/penguins-eggs/README.md

 ## `eggs love`

-the simplest way to get a child
+the simplest way to get an egg!

 ```
 USAGE